-When a house becomes available, the landlord produces a shortlist of applicants from the Highland housing register.
+When a property becomes available, the landlord produces a shortlist of applicants from the Highland Housing Register.

 Because people apply all the time, shortlists can change from day to day.
 This means your position on the list can change.

-Based on the points awarded under our policy, each house is allocated to the applicant who has the greatest need for that type and size of house in the community they have chosen.
+Based on the points awarded under our policy, each property is allocated to the applicant who has the greatest need for that type and size of property in the community they have chosen.

 How long you may have to wait